crikfilippo/shell_aws_db_token/README.md

 # Profile Management

-You can add a profile to the MAINPRFS array following the naming convention ["PROFILE_NAME","PARAMETER_NAME"] and set the parameters with data from the previous arrays (AWSHOSTS, AWSUSERS, AWSCRDSS) example of a profile:
+You can add a profile to the MAINPRFS array following the convention ["PROFILE_NAME","PARAMETER_NAME"] and set the parameters with data from the previous arrays (AWSHOSTS, AWSUSERS, AWSCRDSS) example of a profile: